 - My blog: a writer in the laboratory

 - Engineering Biology, Blue-Green Cities and Green Infrastructure (oh my)

 - Video on Cyber Physical Systems Lab at Science Central

-I am a specialist in Science Communication, but communicate university research more broadly through communications and marketing support for the Institute for Sustainability, that focuses on interdisciplinary research in sustainability across all three faculties of Newcastle University.
+I am a specialist in science communication, but communicate university research more broadly through communications and marketing support for Newcastle University.

 My academic and professional careers have revolved around science communication, philosophy, the physical sciences, media studies, science and technology studies and journalism.
 I have worked as a writer and researcher in environmental and science journalism, and as an investigative reporter, in the US, Canada and the UK.
 I was also a researcher in renewable energy for NGOs, and for an educational non-profit on solar energy.
 I am interested in the novels of Philip K. Dick and their relation to technological society.

 - Densmore Alexander, Cherry Brett.
 After the shaking: the secondary hazards of earthquakes.
 Geography Review 2014, 27, 10-13.

 - Cherry Brett.
 Living the Global Social Experiment of Geoengineering: A Challenge for Global Governance.
 Wiley-Blackwell, 2013.
 Available at: http://www.globalpolicyjournal.com/blog/02/07/2013/living-global-social-experiment-geoengineering-challenge-global-governance.

 - Cherry Brett.
 In Search of Tipping Points.
 Institute of Hazard, Risk and Resilience, Durham University, 2012.
 Available at: http://issuu.com/_ihrr/docs/ihrrmaghighres/10.